-Many types of pest attack bougainvilleas, such as aphids, mildew, caterpillars, and slugs.
+Many types of pests attack bougainvilleas, such as aphids, mildew, caterpillars, and slugs.
 These pests arrive in the garden as the weather continues to warm up.
-Aphids are among the first to attach to the soft leaves, and new grow-ups, sapping away the plant's energy and vigor.
+Aphids are among the first to attach to the soft leaves, and new grow-ups, sapping away the plant’s energy and vigor.

 An easy way to combat it’s by hosing them off whenever you spot them.
 Also, make a homemade soap spray to keep them at bay.
 Also, be on the watch for the beginning stages of powdery mildew disease, a light, white powder formed on the foliage and stems.

 Ensure that plants are getting good air circulation and use homemade mildew control to prevent a severe problem.
 Keeping the area free from weeds also allows the bougainvillea to grow at its full and prevents it from getting starved of nutrients.

 Why your bougainvillea won’t bloom?

 There are several reasons for bougainvillea to not bloom.
 The main reason for not blooming is due to it not getting sufficient sunlight or getting too much water or fertilizer.